Peripheral Artery Disease Symptoms

 - Have a family history of heart disease

 Tampa General Hospital is well equipped to diagnose and treat many conditions involving the heart, blood vessels, and arteries.
-We have a state-of-the-art cardiovascular center and have been recognized as one of America's Best Hospitals for Cardiology and Heart surgery by U.S. World & News Report.
+We have a state-of-the-art heart and vascular institute and have been recognized as one of America's Best Hospitals for Cardiology and Heart surgery by U.S. World & News Report.

 Once you visit Tampa General Hospital, our cardiovascular specialists will thoroughly assess your potential for peripheral artery disease or another cardiovascular condition, taking note of your family history, lifestyle habits, and current symptoms.
-They will then recommend a treatment plan that is best for you.
+They will then recommend a Peripheral Artery Disease treatment plan that is best for you.